Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 Note that using AWS Amplify to sign a request doesn't require you to specify your secret access key on front end which is definitely safer than using a library that requires one.

 ## Possible Issues
-Without securing my endpoints, these were the issues that I encountered when I started learning building APIs.
+Without securing my endpoints, these were the issues that I encountered when I started building APIs.

 1. Sometimes, service was down because it was overloaded with spikes of bad requests.